Mikejo5000/vsts-docs-pr/docs/notifications/navigating-the-ux.md

 <b>VSTS | TFS 2018 | TFS 2017.1 | [Previous versions](../work/track/alerts-and-notifications.md)</b>

 > [!NOTE]
 > This topic applies to VSTS and to TFS 2017.1 and later versions.
 If you work from an on-premises TFS 2017 or ealier versions, see [Set alerts, get notified when changes occur](../work/track/alerts-and-notifications.md).
 For on-premises TFS, [you must configure an SMTP server](/tfs/server/admin/setup-customize-alerts) in order for team members to see the Notifications option from their account menu and to receive notifications.

 ## The notification hubs
-There are three notification hubs in the UX.
+There are three notification hubs in the UX:
 * Account notification hub
 * Team notification hub
 * Personal notification hub

-Permissions to manage notification at each hub default as follows
+Permissions to manage notifications at each hub default as follows:
-* Account administrators manage accont notifications
+* Account administrators are allowed to manage account notifications
-* Account and team administrators allowed to manage team notifications
+* Account and team administrators are allowed to manage team notifications
-* Each user has permission to manage their personal notifications
+* Each user has permission to manage their own personal notifications

 ## Direct navigation to notification hubs using URL